 Specific interests include the following.

-Multidimensional stochastic sampling – Design and analysis of wireless sensor networks with application to multidimensional signal reconstruction from spatiotemporal stochastic samples.
-Derive of the optimal interpolator that minimizes the reconstruction error as a function of multidimensional signal characteristics (signal spectrum and spatial correlation) and sampling properties (sensor spatial distribution, sample availability, and sensor position knowledge).
+Multidimensional stochastic sampling – Design and analyze wireless sensor networks with application to multidimensional signal reconstruction from spatiotemporal stochastic samples.
+Derive optimal interpolator that minimizes the reconstruction error as a function of multidimensional signal characteristics (signal spectrum and spatial correlation) and sampling properties (sensor spatial distribution, sample availability, and sensor position knowledge).